top of page

 a holistic, body-based, self-determined path to trauma recovery and mental health

-intuitive healing looks different for each participant though common elements include;
+intuitive healing looks different for each participant though common elements include:

 bodywork